chiragsakhuja/lc3tools/docs/GRADE.md

 verify the program behaved correctly.

 ```
+bool success = sim.runUntilHalt();
+...
-VERIFY(sim.runUntilHalt() && ! sim.didExceedInstLimit());
+VERIFY(success && ! sim.didExceedInstLimit());
 ```

-### I/O Paradigm
+### I/O Paradigm (Polling)
 Assume you would like to grade an assignment that prints a prompt, requests input, does something with the input, then prints the prompt again.
-This process repeats until the user types in a reponse that quits the program.
+This process repeats until the user types in a response that quits the program.
 For example, take a program that repeats the inputted character 5 times:

 ```